Pearlsky/countered/README.md

 ### Overview

-Utils is an SPA built with Vue to build a counter that implement composition API concepts like composables, makes use of Vuex and Vue Router, etc
+Utils is an SPA built with Vue.
+It features primarily, a counter that implements composition API concepts like composables, makes use of Vuex and Vue Router, etc

 The futuristic idea is to build a bunch of "utility" tools all available in one app.